grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Well, we're not going to fuck around with sinking again Hemi.
 I've had too many close calls with getting sucked down the hole recently.
 We'll just have to figure out some other fucking tactic."

 For the next few hours Hemi carefully tracked the pursuing sub on sonar.
-He grew ever more sure that the _Grackle_ was back on the _Prospect's_ track and was gaining ground once again.
+He grew ever more sure that the _Grackle_ was back on the _Prospect_'s track and was gaining ground once again.
 Percy nervously watched the battery gauges as the needles dipped slowly down into the areas marked with red cross-hatching.
 The relatively fast speed they had kept up now combined with the added draw of the bilge pumps to leave them with terrifyingly little battery power.

 Captain Percy had run out of ideas though.
 She just let the _Prospect_ run, leaning her weight from an overhead strap while she smoked.
 Hemi continued directing Bastian to make occasional adjustments to steer clear of dangerous objects in the water.